tinkrelectronic/fritzing-app/build.md

 +  /fritzing-app/ngspice-42/
 +  /fritzing-app/svgpp-1.3.1/

-  in MSVC2022 click extensions and use the Qt tool to open pheonix.pro and wait.
+  in MSVC2022 click extensions and use the Qt tool (Open Qt Profect File) to open pheonix.pro and wait.
 Once it loads fully you may save the SVN (solution)